 NOW ACCEPTING SUBMISSIONS FOR THE 2019 NOT IMPOSSIBLE AWARDS

-The Not Impossible Awards recognizes the inspiring work of people and companies who share Not Impossible’s mission to create innovative technology to improve the well being of others.
+The Not Impossible Awards is looking for people and companies who share Not Impossible’s mission to create innovative technology to improve the well being of others.
 If you or your team are working on a technological solution to address issues of inability and inaccessibility through disruptive innovation, we want to hear from you.

 We look forward to learning about your project!